ameen-ulhaq/Remove-youtube-liked-videos/README.md

 # Remove youtube liked videos

-Remove youtube liked videos from your account using the above script.
+Remove youtube liked videos from your account using script.

 - Login in your youtube account using Chrome
 - Open Liked videos page from left side menu